hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 - The policy can allow a particular user to access any database in any region: `arn:aws:rds-db:*:123456789012:dbuser:*/database_user`.
 - The policy can also allow anyone to connect to any database: `arn:aws:rds-db:us-west-2:123456789012:dbuser:*/*`.

-The possibilities are vast, but one must always be mindful of overly broad permissions -- it’s a [security concern](https://notes.hatedabamboo.me/the-big-iam-challenge/) first and foremost.
+The possibilities are vast, but one must always be mindful of overly broad permissions -- it's a [security concern](https://notes.hatedabamboo.me/the-big-iam-challenge/) first and foremost.

-Okay, that’s enough about the role policy.
+Okay, that's enough about the role policy.

 The second part of setting up the correct role for the application is the Assume Role Policy -- the configuration that allows a particular actor to assume that role.
 This is the policy that appears on the "Trust relationships" tab on the role page.